piotrsoczewka/Essential_Genes/README.md

 ## 2) What I did here

 Here, I analyzed genomic data from Saccharomyces cerevisiae yeast.
 This little organism is not only famous for its achievements in bread and beer making, but also in biological sciences where it serves as a model organism.
 It was the first eukaryotic organisms with known DNA sequence.
-Yeast is well characterised and much is known about its genetic.
+Yeast is well characterized and much is known about its genetic.
 Moreover, I carried out my PhD research using yeast, therefore it was a natural choice of an organism for this project.

 I analyzed several parameters of yeast genes such as relation between bases contents, gene length and if any particular cluster are formed.
 Finally, I built two machine learning models for predicting a gene length and predicting if a gene is essential for yeast cell survival or not.